kirbyt/timeline-jekyll-theme/readme.markdown

 # Timeline Jekyll Theme

 Timeline is multipurpose, single page Jekyll theme that includes a timeline section.

+A demo of the timeline theme is available [here](http://kirbyt.github.io/timeline-jekyll-theme).

 This theme is a mash up of two other HTML themes:

 - [Grayscale by Start Bootstrap](https://github.com/IronSummitMedia/startbootstrap-grayscale)
 - [Agency Jekyll Theme](https://github.com/y7kim/agency-jekyll-theme)